 (c) included in and form part of the reserve and shall remain dedicated to the purpose for which it was so reserved, until by an Act it is otherwise enacted.

-[Section 13A inserted by No. 72 of 1973 s.
+[Section 13A inserted: No. 72 of 1973 s.
 3.]

 14. Officers and employees